🌟Pro features

 Overview

-You can create one or more “windows,” each with:
+You can create one or more “windows,” each defined by the following:

 • An optional set of Active Days (e.g., Monday through Friday)

-Only during these windows are trades typically allowed to open (unless otherwise specified).
-You can also choose whether to close any trades once a window ends.
+Trades are only allowed to open during these windows, unless otherwise specified.
+You can also choose whether to automatically close any open trades when a window ends.

 Configuration Options